Fall entry: January 15

 Responses to applications received by the January 15 deadline will be mailed to applicants by late-March.

 The university is in the process of moving graduate applications to a new system at https://texasam2021.liaisoncas.com/applicant-ux.
+This link should take you directly to the programs within the College of Liberal Arts, which should make it easier to find the Department of Philosophy (as opposed to every “Doctor of Philosophy” degree in the university).
 The rest of the information below here was accurate for the old system but may be in the process of changing over the next few months.

 All applicants seeking admission to graduate study at Texas A&M University are required to submit a formal application.
 Instructions about how to apply to the university can be found at http://admissions.tamu.edu/graduate/apply, including further details on the Applicant Information System and how to send material to the University by mail.